uib/w3.uib.no/doc/development-setup.md

     </VirtualHost>

     <Directory "/tmp/w3.uib.no/drupal">
-        Options Indexes MultiViews
+        Options Indexes
-        AllowOverride all
+        AllowOverride All
-        Order allow,deny
-        Allow from all
+        Require all granted
     </Directory>

 Then run `sudo apachectl restart` and visit <http://w3.uib.local> to verify that it